-How to Translate Text Using iPhone Camera on iOS 16
+How to Translate Text Using Camera on iPhone

 What languages are supported for translation?